blueset/trmnl-recipes/public-recipe-stats/README.md

 Shows connection statistics of public recipes.
 You can choose to show the latest, search for keywords, show your own recipes, or show selected recipe IDs.
 Data powered by [TRMNL Recipes API](https://docs.usetrmnl.com/go/public-api/recipes-api).

+Built with help from Jasper, Mario Lurig, Ryan, Sitnik on TRMNL Discord.

 [Install](https://usetrmnl.com/recipes/170970)

 ## Screenshot